gabi-tarifa/TrainStationEvolvedProject/README.md

 It needs a definitive formula for material and gold generation, both for collect and delivery functions;
 Find a way to connect the 3D models found on web to unity, so i can start modeling them.

+Managed to connect the C# code onto Unity’s Engine, so i can test the 3d models and i can manure them;

 ## Note

 I know the README is incomplete and etc, and the code is in its starter and simplest composition, and someday soon it'll be improved :)

+# Update

+The project is frozen for an undetermined time, i just need to finish HS and my ending-grade-work (ish (??)) so i can move on the game development.